-velopments.
+1801 to 1809, comprise many important det velopments.
 The purchase of Louisiana was a happy result of the president's tact and prompt action.
 Ohio was admitted into the union, making seventeen states in all.
-His second term was less peaceful. but it was Jefferson's diplomacy and his hatred of war that kept peace between England and the younger country.
+His second term was less peaceful, but it was Jefferson's diplomacy and his hatred of war that kept peace between England and the younger country.
 His two administrations, extending from (Copyright, 1911, by the N. Y. Herald Co.)
-Abe Martin's Views be a good pool player.
-Seems like th' feller that wins two e work ag'in.
-Lafe Bud has resigned his job at th sawmili 'cause it took too much o' his the most it should have cost-and that The club members forgot that ten was time. three dollars playin' cards never wants t The more important a feller gits around a concern th' easier it seems t' git along A feller kin have a swelled head an' still wear a number six hat.
-Lots o' folks git credit for havin' strong will power when the'r only pigprice-soaring when they perched on the I was.
-I was satisfied.
+Abe Martin's Views A feller kin fail at ever thing an still be a good pool player.
+Seems like th' feller that wins two er three dollars playin' cards never wants t work ag'in.
+Lafe Bud has resigned his job at th sawmill 'cause it took too much o' his the most it should have cost-and that The club members forgot that tea was time. a concern th' easier it seems t' git along while he is on a vacation.
+A feller kin have a swelled head an' still wear a number six hat.
+Lots o' folks git credit for bayin' strong will power when the'r only pigprice-soaring when they perched on the I was, I was satisfied.
 She was just like headed.
-Somethin's wrong somewhere when a feller can't have as much as he could when he wuz out o' work.
-Th' feller that argues with himself allus A friend that hain't in need is a friend ndeed.

-Th' feller that don't advertise may know his business, but nobody else does Boys will be boys, an' so will lots o' ole men.
-Tilferd Moots wus exhibitin' a wooden chain at th' pustoffice yisterday that showed consid'able genius.
-He jist carved it out with a penknife Monday mornin' while his wife wuz ploughin', A word t' th' wise is unnecessary .-- Abe Martin in Business.
+Somethin's wrong somewhere when a woman!" she exulted.
+"I can make my velvet was stuck, like an apopleptic mush noise about economic independence just feller can't have as much as he could own money; and I can spend it!
+I am not room chemically treated, as a place for the because she could earn money.
+But she when he wus out o' work 'Th' feller that argues with himself allua gits th' best o' is A friend that hain't in need is a friend It was becoming.
+She did look pretty as about that boasted economic independence? if he could be bambooxled into giving \$30 indeed.
+Th' feller that don't advertise may know his business, but nobody else does.
+Boys will be boys, an' so will lots o' ole Tilford Moots wur exhibitin' a wooder chain at th' pustoffice yisterday that showed consid'able genius.
+He jist carved it out with a penknife Monday mornin' while his wife wuz ploughtn'.
+A word t' th' wise is unnecessary .- Abe Martin in Business.
 Australian Wit.
 Breathless Customer-Give me a penny mouse trap-quickly please; I want to catch a train.-Sydney Bulletin.

-1833 North Twenty-third Street.
+1823 North Twenty-third Street.